UCD-pbio-rclub/Rclub-rethinking_Julin.Maloof/Assignment_Chatper_10/Chapter_10_Assignment.md

 ## [1] 0.00634556
 ```

-We can look at the probabilty of success by using this logistic function
+We can look at the probabilty of success by using the logistic function

 ```r